danmacklin/erlang_cep/README.md

 N.B Make sure that you run make deploy before running make test!

+##Logging / working out what has gone wrong.

+I have included the excellent lager logging framework from Basho.
+You can change the logging levels by modifying the sys.config settings within the rel/files directory.
+By default the logs are outputted to the /erlang_cep/rel/erlang_cep/log directory.

 ##TODO

 Please note that this is a very early beta release, and I'm quite new to erlang..........

-1. Implement every queries for standard windows.
+1. Implement every queries for standard windows, currently this functionality is only available for timed windows.
 2. Look at failure scenarios.
-Currently subscriptions will not survive process failures.
+Subscriptions and some config will not survive window process failures.
-3. Implement more advanced CEP algorithms such as Rete
+3. Implement more advanced CEP algorithms such as Rete.
-4. Work out how to join windows.
-5. Use Mnesia to try to make windows HA.
+4. Use Mnesia to try to make windows HA.
-6. Write a web based UI to allow users to create feeds and view results.
+5. Write a web based UI to allow users to create feeds and view results.
-7. Test, test and test again
+6. Test, test and test again
-8. Some more stress tests.
+7. Some more stress tests.
-9. My MatchRecognise queries are very basic.
+8. My MatchRecognise queries are very basic.
 Add more functionality.
-10. Use Lexx and Yacc to create a DSL to decsribe Windows and patterns.
+9. Use Lexx and Yacc to create a DSL to decsribe Windows and patterns.
-11. Each window currently has its own Javascript VM.
+10. Each window currently has its own Javascript VM.
 As the number of VM's increases this could cause issues.

 ##Licence